-The Summaries are available English, German, Dutch and French
+The Summaries are available in English and Dutch

 With its annual Cross-Border Impact Assessment, ITEM provides more insight into the effects on cross-border regions of European and national legislative and policy initiatives.
 The report is intended as a valuable tool for policymakers at regional, national and European level in making decisions regarding (cross-)border regions.
 In particular, these impact assessments help to identify existing or future cross-border effects and thus contribute to the political debate.
 In addition, the results of the examination of individual dossiers allow for timely adaptation of legislative proposals while they are still pending.

 The Cross-border Impact Assessment and the separate dossiers are available at the

 |When:||Annually (from January to September)|

 What are the effects of national and EU policy and legislation on border regions?

 Are cross border workers affected by newly or soon to be implemented national or EU policy/legislation?

 One of the main objectives of the Institute for Transnational and Euregional cross border cooperation and mobility / ITEM is to set-up and implement an annual cross border impact assessment report.
 Currently, there is a lack of information concerning the (expected) impact of national and EU policy and legislation on border regions.
 ITEM annual cross border impact assessment will start revealing the effects.